banicr/demo_app/IMPROVEMENTS.md

 #### 1. Change Detection
 - Path-based triggers detect which services changed
-- Webhook from app-repo to ci-repo
+- Webhook from demo_app to ci-repo
 - Only build affected services

 #### 2. Parallel Builds